Chugani05/BattleShip/README.md

 | HIT AND SUNK     | 4 \* Ship's Length      |

 > 💡 The "global" score cannot be less than zero.

-## Notes

-- Only use Python tools that have been covered in class so far.